efore I get into the details…

-Of these two categories of mistakes, most people believe (at first) that their indiscretions fall into the first category (lack of forethought), and yet the it's been my experience that almost ALL extramarital affairs (over 98%) fall into the second category (errors of judgement).
+Of these two categories of mistakes, most people believe (at first) that their indiscretions fall into the first category (lack of forethought), and yet it’s been my experience that almost ALL extramarital affairs (over 98%) fall into the second category (errors of judgment).

 And if you don’t agree with me, then I invite you to take the following self-evaluation quiz.
 All you have to do is answer yes or no (in your mind) to the following questions:

 Now you might think that at first glance, we should only be able to do one at a time, right?
 Not so fast.
 You see, because of our superior intelligence and flexible cognitive psychology, we humans can in fact do both.

-The answer is found in one word: Rationalizations.
-You see, rather than just taking a wrong action, humans find ways to "rationalize" (rational-lies) our actions so they can appear to be right.
-And it's in our ability to rationalize our wrong actions (so that they appear right) that leads to the majority of our "errors of judgement" IE... mistakes.
+The answer is found in one word: rationalizations.
+You see, rather than just take a wrong action, humans find ways to “rationalize” (rational-lies) their actions so they can appear to be right.
+And it’s in our ability to rationalize our wrong actions (so that they appear right) that leads to the majority of our “errors of judgment”… i.e. mistakes.

 Here’s the connection…

-"Rational-lies" work a lot like a blindfold.
-They temporarily suspend a person's ability to "see" that they are in fact making a serious error in judgement.
+“Rational-lies” work a lot like a blindfold.
+They temporarily suspend a person’s ability to “see” that they are in fact making a serious error in judgment.

-Just like a blindfold only "temporarily" blocks the light, the "rational-lies" only temporarily block reality.
+Just like how a blindfold only “temporarily” blocks the light, the “rational-lies” only temporarily block reality.
 Eventually, it dawns that no matter how much or how hard we try to avoid reality, the facts are the facts.
 No wrong choice produces right results.
 Read that again.
 No wrong choice is ever going to produce a right result.
-Make sense?
+Makes sense?
 I hope so.
-Let's keep going.
+Let’s keep going.